 Getting into a good graduate program is difficult (program rankings).
 It is therefore important to select a school that matches your level of preparation.
 Graduate programs in economics (U.S. graduate programs, heterodox graduate programs) have become increasingly quantitative in nature, and it is strongly recommended that students with an interest in pursuing graduate studies invest in developing those skills (important courses to consider include, MATH 132 Calculus II, MATH 215 Discrete Mathematics, MATH 225 Linear Algebra, and MATH 235 Differential Equations).
 Graduate programs usually start with a solid grounding in advanced microeconomics, macroeconomics, mathematical economics, and econometrics.
 It is therefore imperative that students interested in graduate studies perform strongly in their core economic requirements (Econ 103, 291, 292, 303).

 Students interested in pursuing graduate studies directly after graduating Lewis & Clark should start researching a range of schools by the summer of their junior year.
 You should plan on taking the GRE by October (resources for interested students).
 Applications are typically due in December to early January, with acceptance letters sent out February through August.
 As part of this process students should be in close contact with the economics faculty in order to help determine which programs might be a good match and to secure letters of recommendation (AEA timeline for application).
 It is important that you select faculty members who are able to write you strong letters.
 Excelling in classes taken with a faculty member, being a good citizen of the economics department, and producing a solid piece of research in your senior thesis are all examples of how you can help yourself secure strong letters from the faculty.
-Students should also be sure to visit the Center for Career and Community Engagement for strategies on applying to graduate school.
+Students should also be sure to visit the Career Center for strategies on applying to graduate school.